Unlock your inner artist!

 Normal Tracking - Watch the blue rectangle as you wave your device around slowly in the air above your drawing surface.

 Surface Detected - The blue rectangle will flash solid when a surface is detected.
 Continue moving your device to make sure the blue rectangle is tracking the surface correctly.

 Tap to Place Image - At this point you can tap the screen to place the image on the surface.

 Position the Image - Drag the image around with one finger, or use two fingers to change its angle or size.
 If your device detected multiple surfaces, you should be able to find the desired surface by dragging the image around.

-Lock the focus : If the camera keeps hunting for focus while you draw, tap the flower icon to lock the focus while you work.
+- Lock the focus : If the camera keeps hunting for focus while you draw, tap the focus icon to lock the focus while you work.
 This stops the camera from hunting for focus and blurring your view.

-Trace on your face : (only available in Tripod mode) Tap the Swap Camera icon to switch between the back camera and front camera so that you can draw on yourself.
-Your tracing image is automatically flipped like you’re looking in a mirror.
+- Trace on your face : (only available in Tripod mode) Tap the Swap Camera icon to switch between the back camera and front camera so that you can draw on yourself.
+Your tracing image is automatically flipped as if you’re looking in a mirror.